alancnet/rx-awesome/README.md

 ## RxDemos

-### Share" should prevent projection work from being repeated
+### Share should prevent projection work from being repeated

 Normally, when you take a stream and project on it (like `stream.map(_ * 2)`), the work is repeated for each subscriber.
 If you prefer the work not be repeated, you can use `.share`.
 This test demonstrates share by counting the number of